architecture-decomposition-framework/adf-documentation-template/template/architecture-documentation-en.md

 ### 5.1.
 Concept #1

-We used the specific name of the solution concept as a heading, e.g. "Multi-tenancy concept", "Scalability", "Logging", "Testability", "Internationalization", "Monitoring", "Configuration", "Offline-usage and data synchronization".
+We use the specific name of the solution concept as a heading, e.g. "Multi-tenancy concept", "Scalability", "Logging", "Testability", "Internationalization", "Monitoring", "Configuration", "Offline-usage and data synchronization".

 #### 5.1.1.
 Architecture drivers